Jared-Young-26/Jared-Young-26/README.md

 ---

 ## 📂 Featured Projects

-- **🔎 Malware Sandbox Research**
+- **🔬 Malware Analysis & Forensics Lab**
-  Designed controlled environments for reverse engineering and forensic training.
+  Built controlled environments for **reverse engineering, dynamic malware testing, and forensic triage** to study trojans, rootkits, and ransomware safely.
-- **💡 Exploit & Payload Development**
+- **⚡ Exploit & Payload Engineering**
-  Custom PoCs exploring low-level attack vectors and evasion techniques.
+  Developed **custom proof-of-concepts (PoCs)** to explore vulnerabilities, memory corruption, and evasion techniques, with a focus on Windows internals and low-level payload design.
-- **📊 Security Knowledge Base**
+- **📖 Security Knowledge Base & Integrations**
-  Documentation and tooling integrations to improve client understanding of endpoint security tools like ThreatLocker and CloudRadial.
+  Authored documentation and built integrations for **ThreatLocker and CloudRadial**, helping clients understand endpoint security controls and creating transparent educational resources for MSP environments.
+- **🌐 Full-Stack Security Dashboards (in progress)**
+  Prototyping dashboards that combine **threat intel, forensic data, and OSINT automation** into visual tools for investigations.

 ---